Darcyddx/Active-Vision/Documentation/Scrum/April/18_April.md

 ## What am I doing next?

 - decide to choose available method applied and consider the delay when using camera

+### Yichi Zhang

+## What have I done?

+- Annotate some new dataset and check all the format, well-prepared for the model training.

+## What am I doing next?

+- Review the principles of existing models, understand how it work